ThePeeps191/ThePeeps191/README.md

 # Hey There!

 Hello everyone!
 I am a mostly self-taught middle-school programmer and started programming in Grade 2/3 with Python.
+I'm currently practicing to compete in the 2023 CCC Senior. :)

 My main language is Python and JavaScript (Vanilla and Node), but I sometimes use HTML and CSS in web dev.
 I also know C and Go, and I am currently learning C++ too!